 Special Mention: Loans classified as special mention have a potential weakness that deserves management's close attention.
 If left uncorrected, these potential weaknesses may result in deterioration of the repayment prospects for the loan or of the Company's credit position at some future date.
+These loans are considered classified.

 Substandard: Loans classified as substandard are inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
 Loans so classified have a well-defined weakness or weaknesses that jeopardize the liquidation of the debt.
 They are characterized by the distinct possibility that the institution will sustain some loss if the deficiencies are not corrected.
+These loans are considered classified.

 Doubtful: Loans classified as doubtful have all the weaknesses inherent in those classified as substandard, with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently existing facts, conditions, and values, highly questionable and improbable.
+These loans are considered classified.

-The risk category of loans by class of loans is as follows as of December 31, 2015 and 2014:
+The risk category of loans by class of loans is as follows as of December 31, 2016 and 2015: